gladkia/igvR/README.md

-# igv
+# IGV
-An R package providing interactive connections to igv.js (the Integrative Genomics Viewer) in a web browser
+An R package providing interactive connections to igv.js (the Integrative Genomics Viewer) running in a web browser